testillano/h2agent/README.md

 ## Management interface

 `h2agent` listens on a specific management port (*8074* by default) for incoming requests, implementing a *REST API* to manage the process operation.
 Through the *API* we could program the agent behavior.
-The following sections describe all the supported operations over *URI* path`/admin/v1/`:
+The following sections describe all the supported operations over *URI* path`/admin/v1/`.

+We will start describing **general** mock operations:

+* Schemas: define validation schemas used in further provisions to check the incoming and outgoing traffic.
+* Global variables: shared variables between different provision contexts and flows.
+Normally not needed, but it is an extra feature to solve some situations by other means.
+* Logging: dynamic logger configuration.

+Then, we will describe **traffic server mock** features:

+* Server matching configuration: classification algorithms to  split the incoming traffic and access to the final procedure which will be applied.

+* Server provision configuration: here we will define the mock behavior regarding the request received, and the transformations done over it to build the final response and evolve, if proceed, to another state for further receptions.

+* Server data storage: data inspection is useful for both external queries (mainly troubleshooting) and internal ones (provision transformations).

+___

 ### POST /admin/v1/schema